 Why this programme?

 The Master Programme in Infection Biology allows you to take advantage of Uppsala's strong environment for research and education in infection biology.
-The city has two universities, two university hospitals as well as three national authorities responsible for food safety, medical products and veterinary issues.
-In combination, this offers a broad competence for those who have interest in infection biology.
-Courses are conducted largely at Uppsala Biomedical Centre (BMC), Uppsala University, but in some courses/course modules you will study at the Swedish University of Agricultural Sciences (SLU).
-In other words you will meet teachers and researchers from both SLU and Uppsala University as well as clinicians and researchers from both hospitals.
-The strong link to on-going research will also offer an excellent stepping stone for further doctoral studies.
+The city has two universities, two university hospitals as well as three national authorities responsible for food safety, medical products and outbreak surveillance.
+In combination, this offers a broad competence for those who have an interest in infection biology.

 The programme leads to a Master of Medical Science (120 credits) with Infection Biology as the main field of study.

-Year 1 The first year of study will provide a deep understanding of the molecular processes that control the interaction between viruses, bacteria, parasites and fungi and their hosts.
+The first year of study will give you deep understanding of the molecular processes that control the interaction between viruses, bacteria, parasites and fungi and their hosts.
 The processes governing the infection process are described based on the immunological defense, but also on the infecting organism's strategies to escape this defense.
-This knowledge is the basis for more applied issues concerning infectious diseases in animals and humans regarding among other, zoonotic infections.
-The first year ends with the study of molecular processes in antimicrobial therapy and resistance development, diagnosis and the clinical picture of symptoms from the perspective of infections of different organs.

-The programme is completed by an independent project during the fourth semester corresponding to 30 credits, which alternatively may begin during the third semester and then constitute 45 credits.
+The programme is completed by an independent research project during the fourth semester corresponding to 30 credits.
+It is also possible to perform a 45 credits project, which you start working on in the middle of the third semester.
 The selected topic must fit within the field of infection biology and can be performed at an academic unit, company or public sector in Sweden or abroad.

 Courses within the programme

-Year 1 Microbiology and Immunology, 30 credits Parasitology, Mycology and Veterinary Infection Biology (SLU), 15 credits Clinical Infection Biology and Antimicrobial Therapy, 15 credits
+Year 1 Microbiology and Immunology 3MK000, 30 credits Parasitology, Mycology and Clinical Infection Biology (partly at SLU) 3MK012, 15 credits Antimicrobials, Evolution, Resistance and Epidemiology 3MK013, 15 credits

-Year 2 Infection Biology – Evolution, Epidemiology and Control, 15 credits Microbial Ecology and Infection Biology Methodology, 15 credits Master Project in Infection Biology, 30 credits or 45 credits
+Year 2 Infection Biology in a Global Perspective 3MK014, 15 credits Advanced Scientific Research and Methodology 3MK015, 15 credits Master's Degree Project in Infection Biology 3MK007, 30 credits or Master's Degree Project in Infection Biology 3MK011, 45 credits

-A broad and deep knowledge in infection biology will prepare you for work in research and development in diagnostics, drug development, resistance problems, vaccinations, emergency management, food production, developing country-specific diseases in animals and humans as well as zoonoses.
+A broad and deep knowledge in infection biology will prepare you for work in basic and applied research and development in a wide variety of areas, such as, diagnostics, drug development, antimicrobial resistance problems, vaccinations, emergency management, food production, surveillance and epidemiology and developing country-specific diseases in animals and humans as well as zoonoses.

 Employment may be found in academia and in drug and biotech companies.
-In the public sector there is a need for surveillance, analysis and follow-up of outbreaks, both nationally and on a global scale.
-You can also work in analytical laboratories related to health care, food and agriculture.
-The strong links to research will be of particular use if you are heading for further research education.
+In the public sector, you can work in microbial laboratories related to health care, food and agriculture.
+In the One World perspective, here is also a need for your competence on predictions, surveillance and follow-up of outbreaks, both nationally and on a global scale.
+The strong links to research will be of particular use if you are heading for further PhD studies and a research career.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be in biology, (bio)medicine, biotechnology, pharmacy, pharmaceutical bioscience, (pharmaceutical) chemistry, medical science, agriculture, animal science, veterinary medicine, or a similar field of study, that gives relevant knowledge in cell biology, genetics (bio)chemistry and molecular biology.
-Also required is knowledge and previous experience of laboratory work.
+The main field of study must be in biology, bio-/medicine, biotechnology, pharmacy, pharmaceutical bioscience, (pharmaceutical) chemistry, medical science, agriculture, animal science, veterinary medicine or education giving knowledge in cell biology, genetics, (bio)chemistry and molecular biology.
+Knowledge and previous experience of laboratory work.